AnastasiyaSopyryaeva/ML_LSTM_Timeseries/README.md

 The study is conducted as as an end-of-course project for the "Machine Learning systems for Data Science" course of the Master Degree in Digital Humanities and Digital Knowledge of the University of Bologna, held by professors Stefano Lodi and Elisabetta Ronchieri.

-The purpose of the project is to relicate the work process used for the case study in the research paper "Prediction of air quality in Jakarta during the COVID-19 outbreak using long short-term memory machine learning" by Wihayati and F W Wibowo 2021 IOP Conf.
+The purpose of the project is to replicate the work process used for the case study in the research paper "Prediction of air quality in Jakarta during the COVID-19 outbreak using long short-term memory machine learning" by Wihayati and F W Wibowo 2021 IOP Conf.
 Ser.: Earth Environ.
 Sci.
 704 012046.

 ## Repository content
 The repository contains the following folders: